Sajjadmanal/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Implementation of ML as well as Deep Learning.
+Implementation of Machine Learning as well as Deep Learning.

 ## Projects
 Cat/Dog classification.